houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

    ![image-20200907195151095](Lab/image-20200907195151095.png)

-5. Replace the content of <your-project>\actions\worker\index.js and adapt the content of <your-project>\package.json accordingly ( Do not replace package.json as is ,only ad the missing dependecies )
+5. Replace the content of \your-project\actions\worker\index.js and adapt the content of \your-project\package.json accordingly
+   - Note, do not replace package.json as is, only ad the missing dependecies .

-6. Goto the parent directory of the project and execute npm install it will update the project with missing depedencies
+6. Go to the parent / root directory of the project and execute npm install (`npm i`) it will update the project with its missing depedencies.
 7. aio app use <path to Adobe I/O Developer Console configuration file from step 5 above> // *This will setup your .env to point at the Firefly project and workspace*

-8. $     aio app deploy // *this will deploy the application*
+8. `aio app deploy` // *this will deploy the application*

    ![image-20200907200539570](Lab/image-20200907200539570.png)

    Note the URL endpoint for your new Firefly App.
 We’ll use this when creating a processing profile in AEM

 #### **Create a Processing Profile**